 The methods used by the University of Rochester to determine which students receive Emergency Financial Aid Grants and how much they receive under Section 18004(c) of the CARES Act are described here by school.

-The College of Arts, Sciences, and Engineering
+Arts, Sciences, and Engineering

 The School of Medicine & Dentistry